OneKey-Network/addressability-framework/dsp-api.md

 Prebid SSO Data is associated with an Addressable Content (an ad) of an existing ecosystem.
 Thus, it is, in most cases, a sub-component of existing communication protocols like OpenRTB.
 This document introduces API contracts with field names and types for this data.
 It is followed each time by a concrete example in JSON.
-However, as it is difficult to find a one-size-fits-all solution for an existing defragmented ecosystem,the formats and the transports can be subject to adaptation.
+However, as it is difficult to find a one-size-fits-all solution for an existing defragmented ecosystem, the formats and the transports can be subject to adaptation.
 For instance, if the Transmissions are integrated in an OpenRTB implementation in Protobuf, then it is possible to use Protobuf for the format of the Transmissions.